Best Sheet Mask for Dry Skin: 5 Hydrating Picks That Actually Deliver

 smooth, hydrated, not oily

-• Does not replace moisturizer for dry skin
+• Usually needs moisturizer for truly dry skin

-• Can feel too light if you want a creamy finish
+• May feel too light if you prefer a creamy finish

 Check Price on Amazon